Tetsumichi/student_intervention/README.md

-# Machine Learning Engineer Nanodegree
+# Building a Student Intervention System

-# Supervised Learning
+The main objective of this project is to build a supervised learning model that identifies students who may need early interventions before they fail to graduate.

-## Project: Building a Student Intervention System
+## Software Requirements
 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: